Bill White (first baseman)

 William DeKova White (born January 28, 1934) is an American former professional baseball first baseman.
-He played in Major League Baseball (MLB) for the New York / San Francisco Giants, St. Louis Cardinals, and Philadelphia Phillies.
+He played 13 seasons in Major League Baseball (MLB) for the New York / San Francisco Giants, St. Louis Cardinals, and Philadelphia Phillies.
 He was an eight-time All-Star and seven-time Gold Glove winner who earned a championship as a top contributor in the World Series.

 White became a full-time sportscaster after his playing career ended in 1969 and was the play-by-play man and color analyst for New York Yankees television and radio broadcasts for 18 years.

 In 1989, White was elected President of the National League to replace Bart Giamatti, who succeeded Peter Ueberroth as Commissioner.
 White served as NL president until he retired in 1994.

 Early life and education

 White was born on January 28, 1934, in Lakewood, Florida.
 When White was 3, his mother and grandmother moved to Warren, Ohio, where they lived in a segregated housing project.
 White's mother worked to support the family, and he was raised by his grandmother.

 White graduated from Warren G. Harding High School in Warren, Ohio in 1952, and was both president and salutatorian of his class.
 Because White was African American, Harding's principal ended the school tradition of the class president dancing with the prom queen (who was white that year).

 He then stayed in-state to attend Hiram College from 1953 to 1955.
 He chose the school because of its pre-med program.
 In both high school and college, White lettered in baseball, basketball, and football.